The California wildfires by the numbers

 (CNN)A spate of California wildfires have destroyed an area larger than New York City and Boston -- combined.
-And there's no end in sight.
+And with the colossal Thomas Fire only 20% contained, the end is a long way off.

-Ferocious Santa Ana winds are literally adding fuel to the fires, one week after the colossal Thomas Fire started.
+Santa Ana winds have literally been adding fuel to the fires.

 Here are the staggering numbers behind the blazes:

 That's the size of the Thomas fire, the largest fire ripping across Southern California.
-It started in the Santa Barbara area and is now burning through Ventura County toward Los Angeles.
+It started in Ventura County and is now moving across Santa Barbara County.

-At more than 230,000 acres, the Thomas Fire is now the fifth largest blaze in modern California history.
+At nearly 232,000 acres, the Thomas Fire is the fifth largest blaze in modern California history.
 It's torched an area larger than all of New York City.

+Several other ongoing wildfires have destroyed over 26,000 acres in Southern California.

-That's how much money has already been spent fighting the Thomas Fire, according to the Ventura County.
-And the cost is sure to grow, since the inferno was only 10% contained Sunday.
+That's how much money has already been spent fighting the Thomas Fire, according to Ventura County.
+And the cost is sure to grow, since the inferno was 20% contained as of Monday night.

 25,000 homes threatened